ipvm-wg/workflow/README.md

 The `secret` flag marks a task as being unsuitable for publication.

-If the `sceret` field is explicitely set, the task MUST be treated per that setting.
+If the `sceret` field is explicitly set, the task MUST be treated per that setting.
 If not set, the `secret` field defaults to `null`, which behaves as a soft `false`.
 If such a task consumes input from a `secret` source, it is also marked as `secret`.

 Note: there is no way to enforce secrecy at the task-level, so such tasks SHOULD only be negotiated with runners that are trusted.
 If secrecy must be inviolable, consider with [multi-party computation (MPC)](https://en.wikipedia.org/wiki/Secure_multi-party_computation) or [fully homomorphic encryption (FHE)](https://en.wikipedia.org/wiki/Homomorphic_encryption#Fully_homomorphic_encryption) inside the task.